jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 This is why the eternal story of civilization is protagonists like Steve Jobs making new tools, antagonists like music company executives attacking new tools, and many extras watching them fight.
 Our politics is an ongoing history of technological change, with protagonist and antagonist both reaching to control the tool and make themselves the winner.

 Today the extras lack self-awareness regarding their power to decide the battle’s outcome.
-I’ll show you, Stargazer, how important you are.
-You can change the world just by being curious and loving majic.
-Not too long ago, extras killed Wikipedia’s evil twin.
+I’ll show you Stargazer, how important you are.
+Not too long ago, it was protagonists and extras who worked to invent a and implement a new tool just by being curious and loving majic.

 **Dark Majic**: Methods and techniques to keep a person using a tool for the benefit of the tool's controller and not the user.